vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/articles/palaveri-bAlAjI_and_v4s.md

 Farmers used to operate a picotah/ eta to draw water for irrigation.
 To reduce the effort they felt, they used to say viShNu-stotra-s.

+During harvest, the first big-measure was offered to the temple.
+Similarly, the first calf was offered to the temple.
+Milk from such calves was used for abhiSheka etc..

 ### tilaka
 A shUdra would scold my father thus: "I used to watch your father with his thick tirumaN tilaka.
 Now you sit in the same place with your thin tilaka.
 Fie!"

 Farmers used to wear tirumaN - so that it would be hard to distinguish Arya from shUdra without the yaJNopavIta.

 In the village school, kids were taught well by the brAhmaNa and brAhmaNa-educated teachers.
 If a girl lost her forehead dot due to sweat, she would be expected to go and fix it using the kunkuma from the nAga-pratiShThA nearby.
 If a v1 boy went without tilaka, he would be sent back.

+## Economy
+During harvest, the first big-measure was offered to the temple.
+The next one was for the village barber.
+The one after that for the washerman.
+Only then was the harvest partitioned between the owner and the share-cropper.
+The basic needs of everyone in the village was thus met.
+This system ran at-least until early 1990s.

+If a person did not own land, a similar portion of the purchased grain was set aside for the barber and washerman.

+The barber's share would be the same irrespective of the number of heads he needed to shave in the family.
+Similarly, the purohita was paid in kind, not cash.

+Salt trader used to visit monthly.
+He traded 1 measure of rice for 5 measures of salt.